Are there some issues with your motor? Wondering how to test brushless motor with multimeter?

 Utilization of a Multimeter for a Brushless Motor

 Simply use a multimeter to take the readings.
-After that, check to see if our brushless motor is operating properly.
+Then check if our brushless motor is operating properly.

-Before anything, you should set the multimeter into DC mode.
+Before doing anything, you should set the multimeter into DC mode.
 It is due to the fact that brushless motors are DC motors.
 Afterward, connect the common probe.
-It is also known as Com probe.
-As the word com is replaced by com sometimes.
+It is also known as Com probe as the word com is replaced by com sometimes.

 You may test the resistance, amperage, or voltage of your RC motor with a multimeter.
-You can also check your ESC using a multimeter and you can find out the details here.
+Also, you can check your ESC using a multimeter and find out the details here.